mostafaac30/calculater-project/README.md

 # How the program works (user experience)

+## Begining

 asks for user name
 >Hello!,Whats your name ?

-asks if you wanna convert a number to another system, Or to collect two numbers (same base)
+asks if you wanna convert a number to another system, Or to collect two numbers.

-<choose 1 for conversion or 2 for collecting two numbers:
+< choose 1 for conversion or 2 for collecting two numbers: 1

+## 1 for conversion

+Base of number you wanna convert it.
+< enter the base of the number: 16

+< enter the number[8 digits]: 12A

+base of desired system you wanna convert TO.
+(I enterd 10 for decimal)
+< Please enter the base of the converted number: 10

+final result of convertion
+< Decimal: 298

+## mid stage

+...
+mostafa!, Do you wanna collect the resultant to another number ?
+Enter 2 if yes or 1 for no: 2
+...

+If you entered **1**,The program will return to **beginning** stage.

+If **2** entered, The program will start to **collect output** value (in this case is 298) to another value in the **same system** (in this case is Decimal).

+## collecting /plus opearation ( 2 Entered )

+asks for the second operand
+< enter the second number[8 digits]: 1

+I enterd **1** so the output is (in **decimal**) :
+< Sum is: 299

+## finally the program repeats itself until user exits it

 ## [Facebook](https://www.facebook.com/profile.php?id=100006473238307)